```html

 Invoice number Reference number

-Reference number (KID code) Payment reference number
+Reference number (KID code) Reference number

 Invoice date Document date